Sony Zeiss 16-35mm

 Canon 5DSR vs. Sony A7 II 17 October 2015

-As of 2015, this is the only ultrawide lens native to the Sony NEX system, and it is optically superb.
+This Zeiss is optically superb.
 It is far better when used on Sony than any other lens adapted to it.

 This ad-free website's biggest source of support is when you use those or any of these links to approved sources when you get anything, regardless of the country in which you live.
 Sony and Zeiss does not seal its boxes in any way, so never buy at retail or any source not on my personally approved list since you'll have no way of knowing if you're missing accessories, getting a defective, dropped, damaged or used product, a customer return or if the warranty has already been registered to someone else online!
 The approved sources I use ship from secure, remote automated warehouses where salespeople or other customers never, ever get to touch your lens before you do, and they have the best prices, selection, service and return policies.